iporepos/flare/_sources/index.rst.txt

-.. rename title [CHANGE THIS]:

 .. _home:

-Copyme
+FLARE
 ############################################

 .. adapt this welcoming message [CHANGE THIS]:

-Welcome to ``copyme`` documentation!
-A simple template for python development.
+Welcome to ``FLARE`` documentation!
+A text-based system for creating and managing standardized labels.

 Contents
 ********************************************